Impact

 • Finances – combining finances and personal possessions, moving in together outside of marriage.
 (2)

 Many of the things listed above are not wrong in themselves.
-For example, genuine praise and encouragement, giving special gifts and hugging and touching are elements of healthy relationships.
-Furthermore, romantic gestures and certain kinds of exclusivity are very appropriate for marriage, engagement, and sometimes even in serious dating relationships.
-However, it is the motive for doing these things that determines if it is manipulation or motivation.
+For example, genuine praise and encouragement, giving special gifts, and hugging and touching are elements of healthy relationships.
+Furthermore, romantic gestures and certain kinds of exclusivity are very appropriate for marriage, engagement, and sometimes even serious dating relationships.
+However, the motive for doing these things determines if it is manipulation or motivation.
 (2)

 “It is not what a man does that determines whether his work is sacred or secular; it is why he does it.”
 A.W.
 Tozer

-Even after both individuals realize the relationship is unhealthy they may experience difficulty in breaking the emotionally dependent relationship.
-Many times they will start to separate only to run back to each other.
-Even after the dependency is broken effects can linger.
+Even after both individuals realize the relationship is unhealthy, they may experience difficulty in breaking the emotionally dependent relationship.
+They will often start to separate, only to run back to each other.
+Even after the dependency is broken, effects can linger.
 Listed below are some potential explanations for this behavior:

 • Emotional security.
-A dependent relationship gives us the sense that we have at least one relationship we can count on.
+A dependent relationship gives us the sense that we can count on at least one relationship.
 This gives us a feeling of belonging to someone.
-Our need for intimacy, warmth, and affection might be filled through this relationship.
+This relationship might fill our need for intimacy, warmth, and affection.
 Egos are boosted when someone admires or is attracted to us.
 We appreciate the feeling needed.
-Without excitement and romance, our life would otherwise be dull.
+Without excitement and romance, our lives would otherwise be dull.
 Furthermore, the stressful ups and downs of the relationship can become addictive.
 Focusing on maintaining the relationship can provide an escape from confronting personal problems and responsibilities.
-Familiarity, many people do not know any other way of relating.
-They are afraid to give up the “known” for the “unknown”.
+Familiarity: many people do not know any other way of relating.
+They fear giving up the “known” for the “unknown.”

 • We cannot see them as sinful.
-Our culture has taken “God is love” and twisted it to “Love is God”.
+Our culture has taken “God is love” and twisted it into “Love is God.”
 Romantic or emotional love is viewed as a law unto itself.
-When you love someone anything you do with that person seems okay.
+When you love someone, anything you do with that person seems okay.
 It can make a relationship look beautiful and even noble, especially when there is no overt sexual involvement.
 Genuine feelings of love and friendship might be used to excuse jealousy and possessiveness.
 Mainly, we may not be able to see how having love as an idol separates us from God (1).

 • Root problems are not dealt with only the fruit (i.e., the symptoms are dealt with but not the cause).
-We might end it by breaking it off or moving away, but if the hurts or needs are not dealt with we will fall into another dependent relationship or go back to the one we left.
+We might end it by breaking it off or moving away, but if the hurts or needs are not dealt with, we will fall into another dependent relationship or return to the one we left.
 Not dealing with root problems leaves the door open to future stumbling.
-The fruit is the emotionally dependent relationship where the root is often caused by our feeling of rejection (1).
-Indeed the issue of feeling rejected (1) is the root issue in the majority (approximately 80%) of people’s lives.
+The fruit is the emotionally dependent relationship, where the root is often caused by our feeling of rejection (1).
+Indeed, feeling rejected (1) is the root issue in the majority (approximately 80%) of people’s lives.

 • Those who willingly enter dependent relationships are candidates for spiritual deception.
-When we ignore the Holy Spirit’s correction and conviction we are open to Satanic oppression.
+When we ignore the Holy Spirit’s correction and conviction, we are open to Satanic oppression.
 Wrong begins to sound right.
-Truth begins to sound like a lie (1) and we overlook spiritual warfare (1).
-If emotional ties have gone deep into the person’s life, especially if a sexual relationship has evolved, ungodly bonds (i.e., ungodly soul ties) need to be broken that have formed between the two partners.
-If it has been a lifelong pattern of dependency with others than those ties need to be broken.
-If not dealt with the pattern will continue.
+Truth begins to sound like a lie (1), and we overlook spiritual warfare (1).
+If emotional ties have gone deep into the person’s life, especially if a sexual relationship has evolved, ungodly bonds (i.e., ungodly soul ties) need to be broken that has formed between the two partners.
+If it has been a lifelong pattern of dependency on others, then those ties need to be broken.
+If not dealt with, the pattern will continue.

 • We do not want to give up the relationship.
-Within dependent relationships, we may say we want out but what is meant is to be free of the consequences or problems.
-Meanwhile the desire and intent is to continue on with the relationship.
+We may say we want out within dependent relationships, but what is meant is to be free of the consequences or problems.
+Meanwhile, the desire and intent is to continue with the relationship.
 (2)

 Exiting an Emotionally Dependent Relationship (2)

 The tendency to find security in another person is something nearly everyone faces.
 But with a dependent relationship, the endless frustration and sorrow leave a longing for something more satisfying.
-Realize, there is no formula that leads to a transformed life (1).
-Lifelong tendencies toward depend relationships cannot be changed by simply following easy steps.
+Realize no formula leads to a transformed life (1).
+Lifelong tendencies toward dependent relationships cannot be changed by simply following easy steps.
 Jesus wants to do an intimate and unique work inside of each of us by the power of his Holy Spirit.
 Change comes when we submit to Him and cooperate with that work.
-The following guidelines are ways God has worked in various people’s lives to deliver them from emotional dependency but they are part of a bigger picture – turning away from relationships which are based on serving our own needs, our old sin nature demands and learning new ways of relating as new creatures in Christ Jesus (2 Corinthians 5:17).
+The following guidelines are ways God has worked in various people’s lives to deliver them from emotional dependency but they are part of a bigger picture – turning away from relationships that are based on serving our own needs, our old sin nature demands, and learning new ways of relating as new creatures in Christ Jesus (2 Corinthians 5:17).

 1. Make a commitment to honesty.
-Spiritual deception can set in but when we are honest with ourselves the deception is broken and we are able to admit we are involved in a dependent relationship and the sin of that relationship.
-Then we are ready, to be honest with God and there is no need to hide our confusion or feelings.
-He sees it all, He already knows it.
+Spiritual deception can set in but when we are honest with ourselves, the deception is broken and we can admit we are involved in a dependent relationship and the sin of that relationship.
+Then, we are ready to be honest with God; there is no need to hide our confusion or feelings.
+He sees it all; He already knows it.
 We only need to pour out our hearts to Him and ask Him to give us the willingness to obey Him.
 This honesty should lead us to repentance.
-Repentance is simply confessing in agreement with God that what He says is wrong and what He says is right is right and then turning from the wrong to the right – turning from the way of sin to the way of God (1 John 3:4.
+Repentance is simply confessing in agreement with God that what He says is wrong and what He says is right and then turning from the wrong to the right – turning from the way of sin to the way of God (1 John 3:4.
 1 John 1:9).

 2. Be honest with another person.
 Reach out to a mature brother or sister in Christ and confess to them what has happened (James 5:16).
 This is someone who is a stable, trustworthy Christian not emotionally involved in the dynamic (Galatians 6:1).
 This person can intercede and hold us accountable.
-Especially if we give him/her the freedom to follow-up and ask how we are doing.
+Especially if we give him/her the freedom to follow up and ask how we are doing.
 One word here…accountability only works when we are totally honest and do not expect our accountability person to read our minds.
-It is up to us to speak out what is going on inside of us.
-For example, saying “Look, I am really struggling with my feelings for so and so and I am getting way too attached.
+It is up to us to speak out about what is happening inside us.
+For example, saying, “Look, I am struggling with my feelings for so and so and I am getting too attached.
 Could you pray with me about this?”
-If we are aware of manipulation to promote dependency this is a great time to talk about it.
-The deeper the honesty the deeper the cleansing.
-Use extreme caution when expressing feelings to the person whom we are dependent on.
+If we are aware of manipulation to promote dependency, this is a great time to talk about it.
+The deeper the honesty, the deeper the cleansing.
+Use extreme caution when expressing feelings to the person we depend on.
 It is best to get wise counsel and prayer before even approaching the person we are dependent on to express feelings of dependency.
-Even then it is wise to ask the Lord to show us what our motives are in going to the other person.
+Even then, asking the Lord to show us our motives for going to the other person is wise.

 3. Begin to gradually separate yourself from your partner.
 To some extent, our lives have been wrapped around the person we are dependent on.
 That may even be in the same church.
 Quitting the church may not be the best solution but there must be a parting of ways (unless this is a marital relationship).
 Placing ourselves in that person’s presence only prolongs the pain and delays God’s work in our lives.

 6. Cultivate other friendships.
-Even if it is difficult, scary, we are not into it, we still need to step out to develop new friendships.
+Even if it is difficult or scary, we are not into it; we must step out to develop new friendships.
 Our feelings will catch up later and we will be glad we made the investment.
 Trust that the Lord will lead us into friendships.
-He knows just the right relationships we need to draw out of special qualities.
+He knows the right relationships we need to draw from special qualities.

 8. Begin resolving the deeper issues.
 The compulsion to form emotionally dependent relationships is a symptom of deeper spiritual and emotional problems that need to be faced and resolved.
-One way to start is bringing the whole thing before God in prayer saying – Lord, you alone know what makes me so vulnerable to dependent relationships.
-Show me where this need comes from and lead me out of it.
-Prayer (1) and fasting breaks bondage and draws us to God like nothing else will.
-Another way is to seek counsel and prayer of those in authority.
+One way to start is by bringing the whole thing before God in prayer, saying – Lord, you alone know what makes me so vulnerable to dependent relationships.
+Show me where this need comes from, and lead me out of it.
+Prayer (1) and fasting break bondage and draw us to God like nothing else will.
+Another way is to seek counsel and prayer from those in authority.
 For some, that means long-term counseling to face the issues that require change and healing.
-For others, it may be a small accountability group that meets regularly for deep prayer and sharing.
+For others, a small accountability group may meet regularly for deep prayer and sharing.

 IS THERE LIFE AFTER DEPENDENCY?

 Yes, it is painful to overcome but it helps to realize this is one of the most curable ailments to humanity.
 Some people are so completely healed of this tendency that they cannot even conceive of their former bondage to dependent relationships.
 There is an immediate reward of peace with God.
-Even in the midst of pain and loss, there is peace, relief, and joy.
+There is peace, relief, and joy even amid pain and loss.
 Fellowship with God is restored.
 It is like waking up from a bad dream (Psalms 126:1).
 Peace with ourselves is another reward.
 It is easier to like ourselves when we are not scheming and striving to maintain a relationship we know God does not want for us.
-And in letting go of a dependent attachment we are no longer tormented with the fear of losing the relationship.
+And in letting go of a dependent attachment, we are no longer tormented by the fear of losing the relationship.
 And there is the reward to have the freedom to love others.
-As members of the body of Christ, when our focus and attention are wrapped up with one individual the others in our lives are suffering for it.
+As members of the body of Christ, when our focus and attention are wrapped up with one individual, the others in our lives suffer for it.
 They are not receiving the attention and involvement with us that God intends for others around us to have.

 Conclusion:

-Healthy relationships are free and generous with both friends eager to include others in their activities.
+Healthy relationships are free and generous, with friends eager to include others in their activities.
 They are joyful when their friend forms relationships with others.
-Furthermore, good friends desire to see others reach their full potential even developing new knowledge, skills, and abilities.
-While they are affected by the things their friends say or do; nevertheless, their reactions to the friend’s behavior are not extreme but rather balanced.
+Furthermore, good friends desire to see others reach their full potential and even develop new knowledge, skills, and abilities.
+While they are affected by what their friends say or do; nevertheless, their reactions to their friend’s behavior are not extreme but rather balanced.
 (2)

 Overcoming Rejection Series: